Christmas sale countdown: All the best gift deals right now

 Shipping is free on orders over $35, though for some titles you may be able to choose in-store pickup and dodge the shipping fee.

-Looking for a mid-size TV for a den or bedroom?
+Although it was $10 less yesterday, this is still a pretty amazing deal.
 Sceptre's 32-incher has a 4.5-star review average from nearly 3,000 buyers, proof that its 720p resolution is just fine for a screen of this size.
-You'll have to BYO "smarts," but scroll down and you can scoop up an Amazon Fire TV Stick for just $25.
+You'll have to BYO "smarts" if you want apps like Netflix, but scroll down and you can scoop up an Amazon Fire TV Stick for just $25.
 Incredible deal.

 After a long stretch selling for $60, the Fire HD 8 is now the same price as Amazon's entry-level tablet, the Fire 7.
 But the HD 8 offers a bigger, better screen and faster performance.